makalkas/Portfolio_Development_Examples/README.md

 ![Example Basic UI](https://github.com/makalkas/Portfolio_Development_Examples/blob/main/Images/UI-LabelApplication.png)

 When building UI(s), getting user feed back is important.
 For this reason, I try to give the user a version that is devoid of any destractions until
 I am ready to add the elements that will help make everything as intuitive as possible.
+This means following the patterns and conventions of applications the user is familiar with.
+This is why showing the user the UI as early in development as possible is critical.

 # C#